-3.1 OVERVIEW AND PRINCIPLES
+3.1 Overview and principles

-The set of values of UniCredit is based on integrity, ownership and care as sustainable conditions to transform profit into value for stakeholders.
+The set of values of UniCredit is based on integrity, ownership and caring as sustainable conditions to transform profit into value for stakeholders.
 A simple guiding purpose to empower communities to progress ensures we live these values every day.

-By upholding the standards of sustainable behaviours and values which drive the Group's purpose, the compensation strategy represents a key enabler to enhance and protect its reputation and to create long-term value for all Group stakeholders.
+By upholding the standards of sustainable behaviors and values which drive the Group's purpose, the compensation strategy represents a key enabler to enhance and protect its reputation and to create long-term value for all Group stakeholders.
 Specifically, the remuneration policy contributes to the business strategy, long-term interests, and sustainability of UniCredit.